San Luca feud: Chasing the suspects

 A massacre of this size had been unprecedented in the history of the 'Ndrangheta.
 Italian police drastically heightened security measures in San Luca as a result, and arrested over 30 'Ndrangheta members, including Giovanni Luca Nirta.
 Nirta's rival Francesco Vottari was arrested on 12 October 2007.
 German and Italian police cooperated, and four members of the Strangio-Nirta clan were arrested in December 2007; the main suspect of the shooting, Giovanni Strangio, was however able to escape.
-The head of the Strangio-Nirta clan, Giuseppe Nirta was arrested on 23 May 2008.
-His son and successor Paolo Nirta (a cousin of Giovanni Strangio) on August 7, 2008.
+The head of the Strangio-Nirta clan, Giuseppe Nirta was arrested on 23 May 2008 and his son and successor Paolo Nirta (a cousin of Giovanni Strangio) on August 7, 2008.